Curating art in churches

-We are currently working with All Saints and St Andrew's Church, Kingston, Cambs and the Wysing Art Centre to commission one of the Wysing studio artists to make work for an exhibition within the church in Spring 2019.
+We are currently working with All Saints and St Andrew's Church, Kingston, Cambs to commission one of the artists based at nearby Wysing Art Centre to make work for an exhibition within the church in Summer 2019.
 The work will respond to the church's historic wall paintings and be set within the context of a wider arts festival to engage the wider community around Kingston and give prominence to this beautiful rural church.

 Kindly supported by Allchurches Trust, the Jerusalem Trust and the Headley Trust.

 The first Art in Churches project was a site-responsive installation hosted by St John the Baptist church in Newcastle.
 Ritournelle (once more, from the top) by Katia Kameli is the result of a short residency in Summer 2017, programmed in collaboration with Platforma, an arts and refugee network.
 This site-specific art work filled the small diamond panes of glass with coloured film, in patterns that recalled design and architecture motifs native to some of the primary countries from which refugees and migrants relocate to Newcastle.
 Countries and designs referenced include Punjabi Phulkari and Congolese Kuba textiles and Iraqi mosaic design.

 Wanting also to create a sound work, Kameli invited migrants and refugees from the city, as well as members of the church choir, to sing a song which reminds them of home.
 These songs were recorded in situ at St John the Baptist and were available to listen to in the church.